henk717/KoboldAI-Client/README.md

+## Experimental Support for Intel ARC IPEX
+This fork adds experimental support for Intel ARC GPUs with IPEX

 ## KoboldAI - Your gateway to GPT writing

 This is a browser-based front-end for AI-assisted writing with multiple local & remote AI models.
 It offers the standard array of tools, including Memory, Author's Note, World Info, Save & Load, adjustable AI settings, formatting options, and the ability to import existing AI Dungeon adventures.
 You can also turn on Adventure mode and play the game like AI Dungeon Unleashed.